-Membership fees are a common source of funding for community associations.
-Since associations have expenses (equipment, special events, newsletter mailing/delivery, program costs, insurance costs, annual financial review, etc.) you need to operate according to a budget.
-Your budget should support your goals and objectives.
-To ensure the long term financial health of your association, it is important to regularly track and report revenues, expenses, and balance on hand.
+Membership dues are the main source of funding for most community associations.
+Since your association will incur expenses (equipment rental for special events, newsletter mailing/delivery, etc.), you need to operate according to a budget.
+Your budget should be capable of supporting your goals and objectives.
+To ensure the longterm financial health of your association, it is important to regularly track and report revenues, expenses and balance-on-hand.